adah1972/json_schema_converter/README.md

 }
 ```

-(You can see that `"type"` is changed to `"bsonType"`—for consistency,
+(You can see that `"type"` is changed to `"bsonType"` — for consistency,
-although only necessary for types not present in standard JSON—and the
+although only necessary for types not present in standard JSON — and the
 whole thing is wrapped in a `$jsonSchema` field for easy use with
 MongoDB.)